stevef1uk/artificial_mind/docs/REASONING_AND_INFERENCE.md

 3. **Hypothesis Creation**: Two types of hypotheses are generated:
    - **Fact-Based**: Created directly from extracted facts with domain context
    - **Pattern-Based**: Generated from domain-specific patterns and concepts
+4. **Causal Reasoning Enrichment**: All hypotheses are automatically enriched with causal reasoning signals:
+   - **Causal Classification**: Hypotheses are tagged as `observational_relation`, `inferred_causal_candidate`, or `experimentally_testable_relation`
+   - **Counterfactual Actions**: Generates questions like "what outcome would change my belief?" to challenge beliefs
+   - **Intervention Goals**: Creates experimental goals to test causal hypotheses
-4. **LLM Screening**: Each hypothesis is evaluated by HDN interpreter for impact and tractability
+5. **LLM Screening**: Each hypothesis is evaluated by HDN interpreter for impact and tractability (includes causal reasoning fields)
-5. **Goal Creation**: Only approved hypotheses become curiosity goals for testing
+6. **Goal Creation**: Only approved hypotheses become curiosity goals for testing
+   - **Intervention Goals**: Causal hypotheses automatically generate intervention goals with higher priority (priority=10)

 ### Configuration